Answering all of your questions about CBD in California

 The 2018 Farm Bill officially removed CBD from the Drug Enforcement Administration’s (DEA) definition of cannabis.
 Prior to this decision, the DEA classified marijuana as a Schedule I substance.
 While this decision changed the legality of CBD on the federal level, it was left for the state to decide how to legislate CBD law in their jurisdictions.

 According to the CBD Awareness Project (https://www.cbdoil.org/cbd-laws-by-state/), in California, marijuana has been legalized for both medical and recreation use (Senate Bill 420, 2003, and California Food and Agricultural Code, Division 24, 2016).
 In California, hemp-sourced CBD, marijuana-sourced CBD for medical and recreational use are all legal.
 So, CBD products are legal in California, whether they are sourced from hemp or marijuana.
 The only exception to be mindful of is the California Department of Health prohibits CBD from being added to food until it has been approved by the Food and Drug Administration (FDA).

 What Restrictions Are There for Buying CBD in California?

 If you are a resident in California looking to purchase CBD, you are in luck!
 California is one of the states that enjoy the most freedom when it comes to CBD.
 You can find it pretty much anywhere you go (gas stations, convenience stores, grocery stores, markets,etc.).
 The greatest exception in this freedom is that restaurants and retailers are prohibited from selling CBD infused food (whether for human or animal consumption).
 You can also find certain CBD products in some dispensaries. https://thecannabisradar.com/cbd-oil/states/california/

 As always, we highly recommend doing research on the CBD products you want to purchase before doing so.
 Since CBD is still not approved by the FDA, there is a chance of products being sold that are not all they claim to be, and not all CBD is the same.
 It’s important to look for companies that source their hemp from U.S. farms and are transparent with their ingredients.
-Be aware and research the companies that are thinking of purchasing form before implementing the use of their products into your routine.
+Be aware and research the companies that are thinking of purchasing from before implementing the use of their products into your routine.

 Purchasing High-Quality CBD in California